uber-research/parallax/README.md

 label2 value2_1 value2_2 ... value2_n
 ...
 ```
-while the metadata file is a json file that looks like this:
+while the metadata file is a json file that looks like the following:
 ```
 {
   "types": {